Concepts and methods for predicting viral evolution: Predictive analysis of viral evolution

 \subsubsection{Naive protection profiles}

 In analogy to the cross-protection by primary infections (section 3.3), we define the (cross-)protection of a vaccine as the relative reduction in the susceptibility to infections after vaccination.
 Resolving protection at the level of clades, we compute the protection profile of a given vaccine from antigenic data, \EQ c_\alpha^\vac = H(T_\alpha^\vac), \EE using the nonlinear map~(\ref{H}).
 This profile applies to a population of otherwise naive hosts, because we single out vaccination as the only source of primary immunization.
-If the vaccine protection wanes over time (as comprehensively recorded in SARS-CoV-2 \cite{iyer2020persistence,israel2021large}), the protection profile $c_\alpha^\vac$ refers to infections shortly after vaccination, after full immune memory has built up but before substantial waning sets in.
-Given the protection profile for a given vaccine, we can also define the mean protection against circulating strains at a given time, \EQ \bar c^{\rm vac}(t) = \sum_\alpha x^\alpha(t) c_\alpha^{\rm vac}. \EE Importantly, this measure is time-dependent because clade frequencies evolve over time.
+Given the protection profile of a vaccine, we can also define the mean protection against circulating strains at a given time, \EQ \bar c^{\rm vac}(t) = \sum_\alpha x^\alpha(t) c_\alpha^{\rm vac}. \EE Importantly, this measure is time-dependent because clade frequencies evolve over time.
+The cross-immunity factors $c_\alpha^\vac$ measure the maximum protection of a given vaccine against strains of a given clade.
+This value is reached for infections shortly after vaccination, before waning of vaccine-generated humoral immunity sets in.
+Immune waning generates a time-dependent protection profile $c_\alpha^{\rm vac} (t)$, introducing an additional time-dependence in the mean protection $\bar c^{\rm vac}(t)$ \comment{(Note~7). }

 Figure 5A shows the protection profile $c_\alpha^\vac$ computed by equation~(\ref{cvac}) for two successive vaccine components for influenza A(H3N2).
 The vaccine component based on the reference strain A/Cambodia/e0826360/2020 has been recommended for the Northern Hemisphere (NH) 21/22 season, the updated vaccine component based on the strain A/Darwin/6/2021 for the Southern Hemisphere (SH) 22 and 23 seasons and the NH 22/23 and 23/24 seasons \cite{whorecommendation} (these strains are marked by syringes).
 The protection profile of the A/Cambodia/e0826360/2020-like strain shows the partial escape of later circulating strains from vaccine protection, the updated A/Darwin/6/2021-like vaccine restores this protection.
 In Fig.~5B, we show another example, the protection profiles of the successive vaccine components A/Hawaii/70/2019 (NH 20/21 season) and A/Wisconsin/588/2019 (SH 21 and 22 seasons, NH 21/22 and 22/23 seasons) for influenza A(H1N1)pdm9.
 These vaccine strains have complementary protection profiles: the A/Hawaii/70/2019-like strain protects against the strains predominant before 2021, the A/Wisconsin/588/2019-like strain against later strains.
 In both examples, the corresponding mean protection trajectories, $\bar c^{\rm vac}(t)$, of the successive vaccine components show an opposite time dependence (Fig.~5C,D).
 All of these protection estimates are computed retrospectively and are based on ferret data, which measure vaccine protection without pre-existing immunity.